Projects to Fund

 Mazar River Project

 Originating within Sangay National Park, the Mazar River is among a handful of critical watersheds for the Paute Integral hydroelectric plant, which produces about 35% of Ecuador’s total electrical output.
-The quality and behavior of these waters directly impacts this electricity supply and its cost to the public.
+The quality and behavior of these waters directly impact this electricity supply and its cost to the public.
 The purpose of the Mazar River Project is to study and maintain a continuous record of the river’s discharge and sediment loads at the Mazar River measurement site.
 Specialized, automated instrumentation extracts water samples for data collection.

 The Amaluza dam and reservoir, a collection point for waters originating in the Mazar drainage, among others of the larger Paute watershed.

-The longer-term objective is to replicate the Mazar River sampling data set on other streams in the larger Paute watershed and across the upper Amazon basins in Ecuador.
+The longer-term objective is to replicate the Mazar river sampling data set on other streams in the larger Paute watershed and across the upper Amazon basins in Ecuador.

-Please see the Resources/Publications page for the initial results of the Mazar River Project.
+Please see the Resources: Publications page for the initial results of the Mazar River Project.